carrliitos/TwitterClone/README.md

  - Anyone else can see all the tweeds that have been sent

 ## Deployment
 Unfortunately, this project is not hosted yet.
-So, for deployment you'll need:
+So, for deployment you'll need the following dependencies:
 - Node.js and MongoDB
 	- Access the [server folder](https://github.com/carrliitos/TwitterClone/tree/master/server), and run `npm start`
 		- This runs the app in the development mode.